-Operating loss for the year ended December 31, 2022 was US\$16.8m, compared to an operating profit of US\$6.6m in the year ended December 31, 2021.
-The reduction in profitability was mainly attributable to decreased revenues, lower gross margin, lower other operating income and higher indirect costs, partly offset by lower impairment charges.
+Operating loss for the year ended December 31, 2023 was US\$27.0 million, compared to an operating loss of US\$19.3 million in the year ended December 31, 2022.
+The higher loss was mainly attributable to decreased revenues, lower other operating income, higher impairment charges and higher indirect costs, partly offset by a higher gross margin.